 - Entry Requirements

-Applicants need to be able to demonstrate their ability to handle the level of academic work required and show willingness to take responsibility for oneself.
-Applicants must be able to respect others regardless of race, ethnic origin, gender, sexual orientation or disability.
+Interview – applicants need to be able to demonstrate their ability to handle the level of academic work required and show a willingness to take responsibility for oneself.
+Would consider equivalent with previous 90 hours of counselling skills training.

 - How will I be assessed?